nathanjhood/cmodule/README.rst

 Where to place your C++ development files for CMake to correctly compile, build, and link them to the output '*.node' file;
 ---------------------------------------------------------------------------------------------------------------------------

-We have two project-local directories of key importance in C++ project development; the "./src" directory, and "./include/<project_name>" directory - both specified from the project's root folder.
+We have two project-local directories of key importance in C++ project development;

+* the "./src" directory, and,

+* the "./include/<project_name>" directory

+- both specified from the project's root folder.

 Regarding CMake (which compiles, builds, links etc. the C++ development files into a binary file, using your system's C++ build tools) - the entire configuration is specified in the 'CMakeLists.txt' file in the root folder.
-Unless you happen to be 'in to' CMake and know it quite well, I'd recommend leaving all of this file well alone, with the exception of lines 116 - 122, where you can specify a name, version number, homepage, and description for your node module (defaults below);
+Unless you happen to be 'in to' CMake and know it quite well, I'd recommend leaving all of this file very well alone and let it do it's thing, with the *critical* exception of lines 116 - 122, where you should specify a name, version number, homepage, and description for your node module (defaults below - ignore the 'LANGUAGES' field);

 .. code::